 - Nutraceuticals that show promise in alleviating (mild) insomnia

-- Magnesium (bioavailable salts such as glycinate, aspartate or taurate are recommended)
+- Magnesium (bioavailable such as glycinate, aspartate or taurate are recommended)

 - Glycine (an inhibitory neurotransmitter and co-agonist at NMDA receptors)